zowe/docs-site/docs/extend/extend-apiml/api-mediation-oidc-authentication.md

   F ACF2,REBUILD(USR),CLASS(P),DIVISION(IDMAP)
   END
 ```
-  For more details, Please refer [IDMAP User Profile Data Records](https://techdocs.broadcom.com/us/en/ca-mainframe-software/security/ca-acf2-for-z-os/16-0/administrating/administer-records/user-profile-records/idmap-user-profile-records.html).
+  For more details about mapping a distributed user to a logonid, see [IDMAP User Profile Data Records](https://techdocs.broadcom.com/us/en/ca-mainframe-software/security/ca-acf2-for-z-os/16-0/administrating/administer-records/user-profile-records/idmap-user-profile-records.html).

-   In the above commands
+#### Parameters in the ESM commands

+  * **`userid`**
-      * `userid` is ESM user id
+   Specifies the ESM user id
+  * **`distributed-identity-user-name`**
-      * `distributed-identity-user-name` is user id for distributed-identity-registry
+   Specifies the user id for distributed-identity-registry
+  * **`distributed-identity-registry-name`**
-      * `distributed-identity-registry-name` is the hostname of the registry
+   Specifies the hostname of the registry
+  * **`label-name`**
-      * `label-name` is the name for the distributed-identity filter
+   Specifies the name for the distributed-identity filter

    **Example for RACF:**

    ```markup
    RACMAP ID(ab00001) MAP USERDIDFILTER(NAME('aaa.bbb@richradioham.com')) REGISTRY(NAME('ldaps://us.richradioham.com')) WITHLABEL('identity mapping for ab00001')
    ```
-Alternatively, API ML provides a Zowe CLI plugin to help administrators generate a JCL for creating the mapping filter specific for the ESM installed on the target mainframe system and those JCLs can be sumbitted on corresponding ESM to create distributed identity filter.
+Alternatively, API ML provides a Zowe CLI plug-in to help administrators generate a JCL for creating the mapping filter specific for the ESM installed on the target mainframe system.
+These JCLs can be submitted on the corresponding ESM to create a distributed identity filter.

-  See the [Identity Federation cli plugin](../../user-guide/cli-idfplugin.md) documentation for details about how to use the plugin tool to set up the mapping in the ESM of your z/OS system.
+For details about how to use the plug-in tool to set up mapping in the ESM of your z/OS system, see the [Identity Federation cli plug-in](../../user-guide/cli-idfplugin.md) documentation .

 ## API ML OIDC configuration